What is a slipped disc?

 What are the benefits of surgery?

 The aim is to relieve the pressure on the nerve so it can recover.
-Your symptoms should improve and this should help you to get back to your normal activities.
+This should improve leg pain (called sciatica) and help you to get back to your normal activities.

 Are there any alternatives to lumbar microdiscectomy?